privacybydesign/vcmrtd/example/fastlane/README.md

 Builds the Android APK for the requested flavor.
 Only a universal build is included.
 Check the `android_build` or the `android_build_appbundle` action if you want to build for the Google Play Store.
-This action assumes the `android_build_irmagobridge` action has been run first.
 The Android APK is written to the `build` directory (so `fastlane/build` from the repository's root).

 Optionally, you can specify the key properties of the signing key that should be used.